aws/actions-dev-kit/packages/codecatalyst-entities/run-summaries/README.md

 # `@aws/codecatalyst-run-summaries`

 ## Purpose
-Add the run-summaries construct as a CodeCatalyst entity.
-This construct allows users to set custom summary messages during the execution of their actions that will be surfaced on the workflows UI.
+Use the run-summaries construct to set custom summary messages during the execution of actions that will be surfaced on the CodeCatalyst workflows UI.

 ## Usage